jonny-gates/jonnygates-blog/content/blog/how-i-use-git.md

 description: How I learnt and improved the way I work with others using the most universal programmer's tool
 ---
+While transitioning from bootcamp graduate to software engineer, I've spent a lot of time trying to discover the 'right' way to do things.
+Over time, I have realised that there is sometimes right, sometimes wrong, but more often somewhere in the middle.
+Rather than finding a correct solution to problems, I find my self implementing things with trade-offs, making sure I meet the needs of my users, while working in a way that ensures the features I write can be looked after and changed in future by my colleagues.

+Working in a team

 In my first year working professionally as a software engineer there are two skills that I now deem have had the most impact in my development:

 - The realisation that there is no right, just many different ways to do things, and that the world of building software involves a lot of treading a path referencing what came before (or imposter syndrome for short)